MicrosoftDocs/customer-insights/ci-docs/connect-common-data-model.md

 1. Select **Save**.
 The **Data sources** page opens showing the new data source in **Refreshing** status.

-## Edit an Azure Data Lake storage data source
+## Edit an Azure Data Lake Storage data source

 You can update the *Connect to storage account using* option.
 For more information, see [Connect Customer Insights to an Azure Data Lake Storage Gen2 account with an Azure service principal](connect-service-principal.md).
 To connect to a different container from your storage account, or change the account name, [create a new data source connection](#connect-to-azure-data-lake-storage).